ctrlplusb/approachable-fp-in-scala/chapter_03.md

 ## Executing Scala code

 Now that you have Scala installed I will take you through a couple of the ways you can try out the language.
 I am only going to introduce a few "simple" techniques, just enough to get you go going through the next few chapters.
-Don't worry, we will cover some more "advanced" techniques in later chapters.
+Don't worry, we will cover some more "advanced" techniques, including Integrated Development Environments, in later chapters.

 ### The REPL